 - Toying with Emotions

 Click on each link to explore the symptom further.
 Many of them make perfect sense for the condition.
 For example, if you are struggling with stress because of anxiety, it makes sense that you may also be irritable.
-Other symptoms, like mood swings, may be directly caused by the different levels of neurotransmitters in the brain, which itself is caused by anxiety.
+Other symptoms, like mood swings, may be directly caused by the different levels of neurotransmitters in the brain.

 Fear Based Anxiety Symptoms